dwnnis/iOS-dev-resources/README.md

 # iOS-dev-resources
-resources for iOS development (mostly Swift 2.0)
+self-curated list of resources for iOS development (mostly Swift 2.0)